grassmik/governance-events/README.md

 # The Governance Events Sample

-The Governance Events Sample project provides a sample application that renders statistical charts for IBM Information Server governance events.
+The Governance Events project provides a sample application that renders statistical charts for all IBM Information Server events.
 The statistics are gathered by a Kafka Java client sample connecting to IBM Information Server.
 The charts are rendered by a Node.js application running on Bluemix.
-The complete build pipeline for the process is hosted on Bluemix, you do not need a local development environment.
+The complete build pipeline is hosted on Bluemix, you do not need a local development environment.

 ## What you'll need